 Hearing Health Foundation (HHF) is the largest non-profit funder of hearing research, with a mission to prevent and cure hearing loss and tinnitus through groundbreaking research and promote hearing health.
 We envision a world where everyone has the opportunity to enjoy life without hearing loss and tinnitus.

-Since 1958 Hearing Health Foundation has given nearly $30 million to hearing and balance research.
+Since 1958 Hearing Health Foundation has given millions to hearing and balance research.
 These grants have led to many of today's standard treatments, such as cochlear implants, treatments for otitis media (ear infections), and surgical therapy for otosclerosis.

 Our funded researchers have become the leaders in hearing research, many securing federal funding after their initial grants from us and going on to illustrious careers.
 20 percent of recipients of the prestigious Association for Research in Otolaryngology (ARO) Award of Merit are former grantees.